 - Request and create virtual cards

-Privacy offers 1% cashback on eligible transactions totaling up to $4,500 a month on the Pro ($10/month) or Teams ($25/month) plan.
+Privacy offers 1% cashback on eligible transactions totaling up to $4,500 a month on the Pro ($10/month) or Premium ($25/month) plan.
 The base plan is free for domestic transactions, and offers 12 virtual cards a month plus features such as spending limits, browser extensions, and card pausing and closing.

 The platform follows PCI DSS guidelines and other banking industry standards to protect your sensitive information.